clicknium/clicknium-docs/doc/api/python/exceptions/locatorrequesterror.md

 ### stacktrace
 - type: str

-Stack of the exception which got raised inside the exception.
+A string representing all the calls prior to the function that raised the exception.